-I am blessed to live in a great neighborhood.
+I'm blessed to live in a great neighborhood.
 There hasn’t ever been, to my knowledge, a break-in or security problems; it's mostly rowdy old folks who bicker politely over yard fences and teenagers who occasionally smash pumpkins on Halloween.
 However, one can never be too safe, especially when it comes to protecting your home.
-This article will discuss some clever ways to help secure windows from potential dangers.
+This article will discuss some clever ways to help secure your egress windows from potential dangers.
 They may seem funny, but just might be crazy enough to work.

 I recently read an article that claimed hiding valuables from plain sight of a home's exterior is wise if window security is a concern.
 This tip takes the idea a step further.
 Smart homeowners can actually place reflective details on their windows, making outsiders unable to see through them.
 This can be accomplished in multiple ways, including spray form or roll-on paper.
 When in place, an outsider will only see their own reflection when peering through a window.
 As people are less likely to break and enter if they are not able to physically see what they are entering, this inexpensive idea can save you in the long run.